qztseng/tw_weather/README.md

-# tw_weather
+# Just for fun....
-Data viz of historical weather data
+Scraping historical daily oberservation weather data from 500+ weather stations in Taiwan.
+Geospatial and temporal analysis/visualizaiton